saksham-malhotra-27/javascript-interview-questions/Objects/Readme.md

 Any methods added to Car.prototype will also appear in Vehicle.prototype.
 This destroys the separation of concerns between Car and Vehicle.

+### 7. Difference between call and protoype object create

+#### What call is Doing

++ When you use people.call(this, name, dob) inside the GoodPeople constructor, it copies properties from people into the new GoodPeople instance.
+Specifically, it:

++ Invokes the people function in the context of the GoodPeople instance (this).

++ Assigns the properties (name and dob) defined in the people constructor to the new GoodPeople instance.

++ It works as `super` but for function inheritance. `apply` and `bind` also works like that.

+So, call is directly assigning name and dob as properties on the GoodPeople instance.
+But, it does NOT establish a connection between GoodPeople and people.prototype.

+#### What Object.create is Doing
++ The line `GoodPeople.prototype = Object.create(people.prototype)` establishes the prototype chain.
+This allows instances of GoodPeople to inherit methods from people.prototype.

+While call sets instance-specific properties (name, dob), Object.create ensures that any methods or properties defined on people.prototype are available to GoodPeople instances.

+Basically, calls make sure the properties are there, but it doesn't make sure for the methods and to access the properties , we're gonna need methods since it's functions. so we need to have object.create work as well.